mendix/list-view-controls/docs/README.HeaderSort.md

 # Header sort

-Add an interactive sort to your list view.
+Add sorting behavior to the headers of a list view.
-It supports sorting on a single field using headers.
+It supports sorting on a single field similar to the built-in list view sort capabilities.

 ## Features
-* Sort through a single field
+* Sort through a single field.
-* If there is no initial sort order, the widget will always not impact the listview sort mechanism.
+* Click on the header to toggle the sort.

 ## Sample
 ![Sample](../assets/HeaderSort/demo.gif)